reorx/screenshot-organizer/README.md

 Similarly, screen recordings with the format `Screen Recording YYYY-MM-DD at HH.MM.SS.mov` are organized into `~/Desktop/recordings/YYYY/MM/Screen Recording YYYY-MM-DD at HH.MM.SS.mov`.

+## TODO

+- [ ] auto rename screenshots to configured naming template. this feature works independently, regardless of whether the folder organizing feature is enabled or not

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.